Executive Committee (2024-2026)

 Jesse.arseneault@concordia.ca

-Research areas: African literature, animal studies, posthumanism, postcolonial studies, queer theory, and cultural studies
+Research areas: African Literature, animal studies, posthumanism, postcolonial studies, queer theory, and cultural studies

 Executive Officer